nglaeser/crypto-glossary/docs/primitives/encryption.md

 # Encryption

-## Types of Schemes
+## Types of Encryption

-### Asymmetric (public-key) encryption
+**Asymmetric (public-key) encryption**
-One key (the recipient's public key) is used for encryption, while another key (the corresponding secret key) is used for decryption.
+: One key (the recipient's public key) is used for encryption, while another key (the corresponding secret key) is used for decryption.
 The private and public keys form a key pair.

-Schemes:
+: Schemes:

 !!! info "ElGamal encryption"